 We plan to gradually restart expedition cruises in areas where restrictions are lifted – where and when we believe it is safe.
 We will make decisions on each individual voyage, and update all booked guests on any changes.

 Free rebooking of your Hurtigruten voyage

-We will help you rebook your voyage for free, both if your sailing is cancelled and if you have booked a voyage with us before 30 September 2020:
+To give you more flexibility and confidence in these uncertain times, we will help you rebook your voyage for free, both if your sailing is cancelled and if you have booked a voyage with us before 30 September 2020.